ADR-Data-Science-Project/adr-streamingtwitter-and-datapreparation/README.md

 #
 This is part 1 of 5 of the course completion work.
-Developed by <a href="https://github.com/bpaixao">Beatriz Paixão</a> and <a href="https://github.com/katheleen-gregorato">Katheleen Gregorato</a>
+Developed by <a href="https://github.com/bpaixao">Beatriz Paixão</a> and <a href="https://github.com/katheleen-gregorato">Katheleen Gregorato</a>.
+See our publication in CONICT - IFSP at: https://bit.ly/3IsqULo